Loading…

 Lesson 3 of 9: Health policies designed at the national level are only as effective as their implementation at the community level.
 The "last mile" is not a delivery problem.
 It is a design problem.

-Lesson 1 of 9: Nine years into a public health career, the lesson I return to most often is the one that took the longest to truly understand: passion is not a strategy.
+Lesson 1 of 9: Over nine years into a public health career, the lesson I return to most often is the one that took the longest to truly understand: passion is not a strategy.

 More articles in progress.
 Topics include community health systems, eHealth implementation, and lessons from outbreak response.